How to Set Up a Video Review and Approval Workflow That Works

 Too Many Reviewers

 Every additional reviewer increases the chance of conflicting feedback.
-Limit primary reviewers to 2-3 people with clear authority.
+Limit primary reviewers to two or three people with clear authority.
 Others can be informed without being asked to approve.

 No Consolidation Step